microsoft/azure-devops-auth-samples/OAuthWebSample/README.md

 > These instructions assume you will be deploying this sample app to an Azure web app.
 To learn more and to get started, visit [Get started with Azure Web Apps and ASP.NET](https://docs.microsoft.com/azure/app-service/app-service-web-get-started-dotnet-framework).

-1. Register an OAuth client app in Visual Studio Team Services (https://app.vsaex.visualstudio.com/app/register)
+1. Register an OAuth client app in Azure DevOps (https://app.vsaex.visualstudio.com/app/register)
    * The callback URL should be https://yoursite.azurewebsites.net/oauth/callback, where `yoursite` is the name of your Azure web app

 2. Clone this repository and open the solution `OAuthWebSample\OAuthWebSample.sln` in Visual Studio 2015 or later